CodeMaster7000/Cartoon-Rain/README.md

-# Rainy Forest
+# Cartoon Rain

-An HTML, CSS & JS animation of a wet rainforest night to celebrate the arrival of monsoon in South-East Asia.
+An HTML, CSS & JS animation of a cartoon cloud raining, to celebrate the arrival of monsoon in South-East Asia.